 Preferential tax treatments granted to our schools by local governmental authorities are subject to review and may be adjusted or revoked at any time.
 In addition, if the government regulations or authorities were to phase out preferential tax benefits currently granted to "high and new technology enterprises," New Oriental China and our wholly owned subsidiaries in China would be subject to the 25% uniform statutory tax rate.
-The discontinuation of any preferential tax treatments currently available to our schools, especially those schools in major cities, and to New Oriental China and our wholly owned subsidiaries, which could have a material adverse effect on our results of operations.
+The discontinuation of any preferential tax treatments currently available to our schools, especially those schools in major cities, and to New Oriental China and our wholly owned subsidiaries, will cause our effective tax rate to increase, which could have a material adverse effect on our results of operations.